Core-Collapse Supernovae and their Gravitational Wave Signals: The Status of Theory and Modeling: The Supernova Gravitational Wave Signal

 For the more generic case of non-rotating or slowly-rotating progenitors, GW emission starts shortly after bounce with a signal triggered by prompt convection.
 This signal can persist at low frequencies of $\lesssim 100\,\mathrm{Hz}$ and declining amplitudes for tens of milliseconds after convection subsides.
 This longer emission comes from shock oscillations kicked off by prompt convection and the associated propagation of acoustic waves between the shock and the proto-neutron star \citep{mueller_13}.

 This is typically followed by a quieter period of tens of milliseconds, until the main signal components develop in earnest.
-The most prominent and robust of these is a high-frequency emission band that rises from about $200\,\mathrm{Hz}$ to $\gtrsim 1\,\mathrm{kHz}$ during the first second after bounce.
+The most prominent and robust of these is a high-frequency emission band (``ramp-up signal'') that rises from about $200\,\mathrm{Hz}$ to $\gtrsim 1\,\mathrm{kHz}$ during the first second after bounce.
 With an appropriate time-frequency analysis, this signal usually emerges as quite sharply defined.
 Another prominent component occurs in simulations that show SASI activity \citep{kuroda_16b,andresen_17,hayama_18,mezzacappa_20b,powell_21}.
 This SASI-associated component lives at lower frequencies, typically in the range $\lesssim 200\,\mathrm{Hz}$.
 It often has a more complex frequency trajectory and is more intermittent than the dominant high-frequency emission band.
 Finally, asymmetric shock expansion \citep{murphy_09,mueller_13} and anisotropic neutrino emission \citep{epstein_78,marek_08,yakunin_16} produce a tail signal after the onset of explosion, which only contributes at very low frequencies.
 Asymmetric neutrino emission usually contributes far more strongly to the tail than the matter signal.
 It generally produces significant emission in the low-frequency range in the regions of tens of Hz and below even before the onset of explosion.

 Emission in the high-frequency band typically peaks during the first few hundred milliseconds after shock revival and then continues at a lower level.
 The high-frequency band tends to be stronger in exploding models than in non-exploding ones, and also tends to be stronger in more massive progenitors both in 2D and 3D \citep{mueller_13,radice_19}.
+The reason for this correlation will become clear from a closer analysis of the physics underlying this signal component (Section~\ref{sec:hf_signal}).
 The SASI signal stops once the shock is revived \citep{andresen_17}.
 It tends to last longer and appear more frequently and cleanly in spectrograms of non-exploding models.

+A summary of key features of the supernova GW signal is provided in Table~\ref{tab:sig_comp}.
+The table shows typical amplitudes, frequency ranges and durations for the main signal components, and the conditions under which these component appear.